 As an international company listed on the stock exchanges in Copenhagen and New York, Novo Nordisk is subject to the Danish Corporate Governance Recommendations designated by NASDAQ Copenhagen, and - as a foreign listed private issuer – to the Corporate Governance Listing Standards on New York Stock Exchange as stated in the Listed Company Manual.

 Revised Danish Corporate Governance Recommendations were introduced in May 2013.
-Novo Nordisk is following the majority of the recommendations.
+Novo Nordisk is following the majority of the Danish Corporate Governance Recommendations.
 Novo Nordisk does not follow three of the recommendations: Nomination Committee, Remuneration Committee and maximum two years severance payment.

 As a foreign listed private issuer Novo Nordisk is in compliance with the corporate governance standards of the New York Stock Exchange, where Novo Nordisk’s ADRs are listed.

 For a detailed review of Novo Nordisk's compliance with and deviations from the applicable recommendations please see the following:

 - Danish Corporate Governance Recommendations (2013) - NASDAQ OMX Copenhagen

 - Corporate Governance Listing Standards (2013) - New York Stock Exchange